caleb531/personal-website/_pages/privacy-policy.md

 title: Privacy Policy
 permalink: /privacy-policy/
 id: privacy-policy
+description: The privacy policy for apps crafted by Caleb Evans, coder for Christ
 ---

 This privacy policy serves as a straightforward explanation of how this website collects and handles your personal information.